 A: Radio Frequency Identitification chips have the ability to broadcast your personal and financial information wirelessly.
 It can also be used to track your location, which is why chips are very often being implanted into the bodies of pets and children.
 Rumors are that eventually all people will be required to have chips implanted in order to accomodate a cashless economy, eliminating the need for RFID cards.
 Many already do.

 Q: What does a chip do?

 A: A chip contains information.
 For example, when you make a legitimate purchase with an RFID chip card, a 'reader' or terminal sends an interrogating signal, (also called a 'ping') to your chip.
-Almost all RFID chips today broadcast your personal and financial information when pinged at a 13.56 MHz (megahertz) frequency in order for the financial institution to approve/deny the transaction.
-13.56 Mhz is a universal frequency used by stores, banks, crooks, and also the pay feature of smart phones, like Apple Pay, Google Pay, Android Pay and Samsung Pay, among others.
+Almost all RFID chips today broadcast your personal and financial information when pinged at a 13.56 MHz (megahertz) frequency in order for the financial institution to approve or deny the transaction.
+13.56 Mhz is a universal frequency used by stores, banks, and crooks.
+The same frequency is also used by smart phones, like Apple Pay, Google Pay, Android Pay and Samsung Pay, among others.
 This is why 13.56 Mhz is the frequency that SCRAMBLER© protects.

 Q: Isn't it more difficult to steal my personal and financial information from an RFID chipped smart device?

 A: It is actually easier.
 Crooks today can ping your card using inexpensive and widely available software, and now they can do it from very long distances.
 They can then use that information to steal your identity and access your financial accounts, access ATMs, purchase items, open new credit in your name, create a false entry badge or hotel door card, duplicate your passport/passport card, and more.